-• Orient and prepare your students for your intern's arrival.

-- Provide your intern with a desk or workspace equipped with appropriate curriculum guides, materials and supplies, as well as information on the community, staff and students. - Discuss access to cumulative records and other student data with your intern. - Introduce your intern to other faculty and building personnel. - Faculty meetings, P.T.A. functions, parent conferences, and in-service events can be scheduled into your intern's calendar.
+- You should orient and prepare your students for your intern's arrival. - Your intern will need a desk or workspace equipped with appropriate curriculum guides, materials and supplies, as well as information on the community, staff and students. - Discuss access to cumulative records and other student data with your intern and introduce them to other faculty and building personnel. - Faculty meetings, P.T.A. functions, parent conferences, and in-service events can be scheduled into your intern's calendar.
 At the beginning of each semester a calendar outlining your intern's LCSC commitments will be available to assist in planning schedules.
-Please remain flexible and recognize that unavoidable changes in the calendar often occur. - Approach the clinical internship as a team-teaching effort.
-Your intern is meant to be an asset; your students should benefit from having two adults in the classroom. - Make planning a cooperative venture.
+Please remain flexible and recognize that unavoidable changes in the calendar often occur. - By approaching the clinical internship as a team-teaching effort, you can minimize the stress of transition to classroom life.
+Your intern is meant to be an asset; your students should benefit from having two adults in the classroom.
+For instance, your intern can free you to work with smaller groups or to give more individualized instruction.
+They can tutor students, grade and record assignments, help to develop instructional materials, mirror teach, team teach, and provide instruction for small and large groups. - Planning should be a cooperative venture.
 Initially you will share plans, pointing out the sequences of instruction and given routines for each day and week.
-Your intern will teach more often as the clinical internship progresses.
+Your intern will teach more often as the clinical internship progresses, perhaps one or two lessons a week during Clinical Internship I and then daily lessons during Clinical Internship II.
 They should be a team member who knows how to follow and how to lead when asked.
 They should always discuss their plans well in advance and react positively to your suggestions and advice.
 You have a right to expect detailed lesson planning from your intern.
 All plans should be submitted to you at least one day in advance of teaching.
-Though a specific format is not required, a recommended lesson plan format can be found in Appendix D. - Acquaint your intern with curriculum plans, and review material presented prior to their clinical internship as well as projecting units to be developed after they leave.
-Planning should be a cooperative activity during the semester. - Give your intern the responsibility of planning, developing, delivering, and evaluating instruction for several weeks during their clinical internship.
-Interns are required to perform two lessons as the primary teacher to be observed and evaluated, one for the Performance-Based Assessment and the other for the Danielson Evaluation.
-These lessons will be scheduled between you and your intern.
-You will be one of the evaluators for these, and the College Faculty Mentor will be another.
+Though this format is not required, a recommended lesson plan format can be found in Appendix D. - You should acquaint your intern with yearly plans, reviewing material presented prior to their clinical internship as well as projecting units to be developed after they leave.
+By the second semester of Clinical Internship, planning should be a cooperative activity.
+You will give your intern the responsibility of planning, developing, delivering, and evaluating instruction for several weeks during their clinical internship.